DylanAvila04/CMPM-D3_Dylan_Avila/PLAN.md

 - [x] only allow clicks on cells that are within this interaction radius
       - helpful to also add a distance helper.

-## Inventory and crafting - finishe
+## Inventory and crafting - finished 11/17/25

 - [x] add a heldTokenValue variable that can be either null or the value of the token in hand
 - [x] implement picking up a token from a cell when I’m not holding anything